cis1951/website-sp24/content/lectures/06-custom-views-and-event-handling/live-demo-06.md

 }
 ```

-## Step 2: Now lets create the main view.
+## Step 2: Now let's create the main view.
 In `ContentView`, let's start by adding a button to start the game.
 We'll also want to add a `ZStack` to put the bubbles on below the button, and let's give the `ZStack` an infinite maxWidth and maxHeight so it takes up the whole screen.
 So it will start something like this:

 ```swift
 struct ContentView: View {